Three staffers win 2018 Amy J. Blue Awards

-Three members of Stanford’s staff have been selected to receive 2017 Amy J. Blue Awards, which honor staff members who are exceptionally dedicated, supportive of colleagues and passionate about their work.
+Three members of the Stanford staff have been selected to receive 2018 Amy J. Blue Awards, which honor staff members who are exceptionally dedicated, supportive of colleagues and passionate about their work.

-President Marc Tessier-Lavigne will present the awards at a May 24 ceremony for the winners and their families, friends and colleagues.
-The ceremony will be held at 3:30 p.m. in Lagunita Courtyard, located on Santa Teresa Street across from Roble Field.
+President Marc Tessier-Lavigne will present the awards at a May 15 ceremony for the winners and their families, friends and colleagues.
+The ceremony will be held from 3:30 to 5 p.m. in Lagunita Courtyard, located on Santa Teresa Street across from Roble Field.
 Refreshments will be served.

 Profiles of the winners will appear in Stanford Report before the ceremony.

 The Amy J. Blue Award includes a $4,000 prize.

 The award was established in 1991 to honor the life and work of Amy J. Blue, associate vice president for administrative services and facilities, who died of brain cancer in May 1988, about a month before her 45th birthday.